Pregnancy and Human Development

 Gestation period - from the last menstrual period until birth.

-The 3rd through 8th weeks after fertilization is the embryonic period, the conceptus is known as the embryo.
+From fertilization through the 8th week after fertilization is the embryonic period, the conceptus is known as the embryo.

 The fetal period extends from the 9th week after fertilization through birth, the conceptus is known as a fetus.